 Commercial building controls have become increasingly complex and difficult to manage, even as technology improvements have expanded capabilities many-fold.
 Some suggest that these controls have become too smart.
 Perhaps they should become simpler, but how about going the other direction and making them smart enough to “commission themselves”?
 Can a next generation of lighting and HVAC controls troubleshoot themselves, perhaps built on a “fuzzy logic” platform?
 Worth a try!

 Efforts to create PVC-free or halogen-free buildings for health and environmental reasons almost always fail—usually because PVC or fluoropolymer insulation and sheathing on wire and cable is ubiquitous and cheap.
-We know of only a few halogen-free electric wiring alternatives—including Electec’s EZ-Wiring, which we recognized as a—and this is a metal-sheathed system (quite different from standard Romex-type cable).
+We know of only a few halogen-free electric wiring alternatives—including Electec’s EZ-Wiring, which we recognized as a 2010 BuildingGreen Top-10 Product—and this is a metal-sheathed system (quite different from standard Romex-type cable).
 A non-metal-sheathed, halogen-free product may be a tall order, given the fire-resistance properties required of wiring and cabling.
 We may need some fundamental research into non-halogen flame retardants—and new products will have to go through extensive testing.
 But we can still wish!

 A better packaged graywater system